 Interested in reading the studies?
 We've put together a summery of best practices when approaching research papers about miscarriage so that you can get the most out of them.

 Probability models can often behave in unintuitive ways.
 Please feel free to reach out with any questions you might have.
 Below are some of the questions I most often receive.

 What about missed miscarriages?

 A missed miscarriage (also sometimes referred to as a silent or delayed miscarriage) is when fetal death occurs without symptoms.
 The above cited papers report the percentage of women with a confirmed viable pregnancy at a certain gestation who experience fetal death before 20 weeks.
-This study design allows for the inclusion of missed miscarriages without the need to estimate precisly when the miscarriage occured.
+This study design allows for the inclusion of missed miscarriages without the need to estimate precisely when the miscarriage occurred.
 Missed miscarriages are included in the above papers, and, as a result, in our derived model as well.

 What about heartbeat?